INP-PM/FEDM/README.md

 ## Features

-- automated function and variational form definition for an arbitrary number of particle species based on a predefined particle species list
+- automated implementation of the variational forms of the Poisson's equation and an arbitrary number of balance equations for particle species based on a predefined species list
+- automated source term generation based on reading the reaction scheme from the input file
 - adaptive time step refinement using variable time-step Backward differentiation formula (BDF) of the second-order
-- automatized source term definition based on reading the reaction scheme from the input file

 ## Installation

-In order to run this code FEniCS version 2019.1.0. is required.
+FEniCS version 2019.1.0. is required to run the FEDM code.
 The easiest way to obtain the desired version of FEniCS is by using a Docker image.
 First, it is required to install the Docker.
 On Ubuntu/Debian Linux systems, this can be done using the official repository in the following way:

 ```bash
 sudo apt update